 Our signage clearly states that a person should NOT park their vehicle if they do not agree and understand the contractual charges as set out in the signs – A person cannot, therefore, claim the charge is unfair after they have agreed to pay the charge and by parking their vehicle they have accepted the charge.

 Refusing to pay a charge

 If payment for the parking charge is not received the driver’s details will be passed to a debt recovery agency.
 They may also become liable to additional costs as a result of this.
 If they still refuse to pay we will start court proceedings against them.

-Often information found on internet forums posted by amateur lawyers advise people not to pay parking charges by claiming they are not enforceable by law.
-This is terrible advice as all Parking Companies regularly take drivers to court and in most cases the judge finds in the Parking Companies favour.
+Often information found on internet forums posted by amateur lawyers, they advise motorists not to pay parking charges by claiming they are not enforceable by law.
+This is terrible advice as all Parking Companies regularly take drivers to court and in most cases, the judge finds in the Parking Companies favour.
 This is dependent on: signage was clear and properly displayed, the parking charge was issued correctly and the charge made was fair.